-When the conditions specified in 27.9.3 (SRP-based spatial reuse operation) are met that allow the transmis-sion of an SR PPDU, an HE STA may transmit an SR PPDU to a STA that has indicated support for the role of SR Responder. (#11782) (#13157)
+(#11782) (#13157)

 SRP-based SR opportunities are identified from the value of the RXVECTOR parameter SPATIAL_REUSE and/or the contents of a Trigger frame.
-An HE STA may initiate an SR transmission during an SRP-based SR opportunity using an adjusted transmit power level(#11783)(#11826) for the duration of an ongoing PPDU when certain conditions, designed to avoid interfering with the reception of the ongoing PPDU at the recipient are met.
+An HE STA may initiate an SR transmission during an SRP-based SR opportunity using an adjusted transmit power level (see 27.9.2.2 (Adjustment of OBSS_PD and transmit power))(#11783)(#11826) for the duration of an ongoing PPDU when certain conditions, designed to avoid interfering with the reception of the ongoing PPDU at the recipient are met.
 When the RXVECTOR parameter SPATIAL_REUSE of the ongoing PPDU has the value SRP_DISALLOW or SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED, no SRP-based SR transmission is allowed for the duration of that PPDU.

-An HE-STA supporting SRP-based SR operation indicates support for SRP-based SR operation by setting the SR Responder subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element (see Table 9-262aa (Subfields of the HE PHY Capabilities Information field)). (#13558)
+An HE-STA supporting SRP-based SR_PPDU transmission indicates this by setting the SRP-based SR Support subfield to 1 in the HE PHY Capabilities Information field of the HE Capabilities element (see Table 9-262aa (Subfields of the HE PHY Capabilities Information field)).
+An HE-STA supporting SRP-based SR_PPDU reception indicates this by setting the SR Responder subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element (see Table 9-262z (Subfields of the HE MAC Capabilities Information field)). (#13558)

-An AP sending a Trigger frame may set the SR field in the Common Info field of the Trigger frame to SRP_DISALLOW or, if permitted, to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED to forbid OBSS STAs from performing SRP-based SR transmission during the ensuing uplink SRP_PPDU(#11814)(#11536) (#12024)(#11816) duration.
-An AP sending a trigger frame shall not set the SR field in the Common Info field of the trigger frame to SR_DELAY. (#12192) (#14291)
+An AP sending a Trigger frame may set the SR field in the Common Info field of the Trigger frame to SRP_DISALLOW or, if permitted, to SRP_ AND_NON_SRG_OBSS_PD_PROHIBITED to forbid OBSS STAs from performing SRP-based SR transmission during the ensuing uplink PPDU(#11814)(#11536) (#12024)(#11816) duration.
+An AP sending a trigger frame shall not set the SR field in the Common Info field of the trigger frame to SR_DELAY or SR_RESTRICTED. (#12192) (#14291)

 TGax editor: throughout TGax D2.0, change all occurrences of SR PPDU to SR_PPDU (i.e. change a space to an underscore) (#13557)(#13563)